nanoonan/parkit/docs/index.md

 ## Motivation

 The goal of *parkit* is to make basic multiprocessing programming as simple as possible without sacrificing performance.
 Collection classes allow sharing data between processes in a Pythonic manner.
-The *Process* class represents a Unix-like daemon process, so its easy to launch and manage long-running processes while avoiding the problems inherent in child processes.
+The *Process* class implements a Unix-like daemon process, so its easy to launch and manage long-running processes while avoiding the problems inherent in child processes.

 Currently the documentation covers the basic features of the API.
 More advanced features like zero-copy semantics and custom encoding/decoding methods is not covered.